-I learned later that the back pain was one of the dehydration symptoms.
+I learned later that the back pain I experienced was one of the dehydration symptoms.
 Then I continued my research because I love to research many topics when I need answers.

 In my search to find answers, I read the book “You’re Not Sick, You’re Thirsty“, by Dr. F. Batmanghelidj I couldn’t believe what I was reading from this doctor!

 I thought that any health problems we experience only comes from heredity or just by chance.
 Little did I know that long-term dehydration is one of the main reasons for some of our common diseases.